quetz-al/quetzal-client/quetzal/_auto_client/docs/DataApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **app_api_data_workspace_delete**
+# **workspace_delete**
-> app_api_data_workspace_delete(wid)
+> workspace_delete(wid)

-Request deletion of a workspace
+Delete workspace.

 Marks a workspace for deletion.
 Workspaces cannot be immediately deleted, due to complex resource management.
-The status of the workspace can be requested on this same path, using a GET instead of a DELETE.
+Moreover, workspaces are not completely deleted in order to keep a history of workspaces and possibly to add some resurrect functionality.
+Instead, all of their resources are freed and its status is marked as DELETED.
+The current status of the workspace can be requested on this same path, using a GET instead of a DELETE.

 ### Example